 With historically low interest rates and flexible loans, today, a monthly mortgage payment can cost no more than a monthly rent check.
 So, why rent when you can buy for the same price?

 For starters, it’s not that simple.
 While owning a home has many benefits -- and they’re not all financial -- the cost is more than simply the mortgage payment.
 So which option is right for you?
 It depends on your financial situation, your plans for the future and, perhaps most importantly, the lifestyle you prefer.
+Also if you need additional help on the rent vs buy decision use our rent vs buy calculator.

 Potential tax break